xdmnl/api-documentation/source/includes/_oauth.md

 }
 ```

-When the `access_token` from Step 3 has expired, it will need be be refreshed to continue usage.
-Similar to Step 3, your request **MUST** be authentified with [Basic authentication](https://tools.ietf.org/html/rfc2617#section-2) using your OAuth application Client ID and Client Secret.
+When the `access_token` from Step 3 has expired after an hour, it will need be be refreshed to continue usage.
+Similar to Step 3, your request **MUST** be authenticated with [Basic authentication](https://tools.ietf.org/html/rfc2617#section-2) using your OAuth application Client ID and Client Secret.

-To obtain a new `access_token`, send a POST request to `/oauth/token` with the `refresh_token` and `grant_type` set to `refresh_token`.
+To obtain a new `access_token`, send a POST request to `/oauth/token` with the `refresh_token` acquired in Step 3 and `grant_type` set to `refresh_token`.

-Front OAuth server response will include new API token in the `access_token` param and the same `refresh_token` in the `refresh_token` param.
+Front OAuth server response will include two tokens: new API token in the `access_token` param and **the same, or new** `refresh_token` in the `refresh_token` param.

-When a `refresh_token` is about to expire, it will automatically be refreshed.
-Please securely store this refresh token for subquent calls after Step 3, as this `refresh_token` will be **automatically** refreshed when necessary.
-Otherwise, the `refresh_token` will expire and the OAuth flow will start from Step 1 again.
+When a `refresh_token` is about to expire, it will automatically be refreshed by Front's OAuth server.
+No implemenation is required on your end to receive a new `refresh_token`.

+Please securely store the `refresh_token` from this step, as this `refresh_token` will be **automatically** refreshed when necessary.
+Otherwise, the `refresh_token` from Step 3 will expire in six months and the OAuth flow will start from Step 1 again.

 ### Parameters